JohnReedLOL/pos/README.md

 `libraryDependencies += "com.github.johnreedlol" %% "pos" % "2.2.0"`

 To avoid having deprecated stuff, this library only works for Scala 2.10 and up.

+pos is a stripped down version of [scala-trace-debug](https://github.com/JohnReedLOL/scala-trace-debug).

 ____________________________________________________________________________________________________________________

 <a name="Instructions"></a>